QUAIL SEEDS

 1 Comment

 The traditional method of soil preparation is spading or forking by hand.
-You want to loosen the soil enough to let in air and make the surface crumbly, remove weeds (or bury them) and incorporate amendments to enrich your planting area.
+The idea is to loosen the soil enough to let in air and make the surface crumbly, remove weeds (or bury them) and incorporate amendments to enrich your planting area.
 Start at one end of your bed and work a shovel at a time from one end to the other.
 Then break up the clods with a rake or fork, and level the bed.
 You want a fine texture so seeds don't fall into cracks too deep for them to find the sun.
 All amendments should be spread evenly and incorporated into the top 4-6” of soil.
+The soil should be moist enough to dig but dry enough to crumble when you make it into a ball.
+Do not dig in mud.
+You'll force out all the air and end up with something resembling concrete.
+My personal method to loosen compacted soil, make weed removal easy, and allow compost and amendments to penetrate is to simply insert a garden fork, lever the soil up a bit, and move on.
+In a 4' wide bed, that's inserting the fork 4 times to cover the bed width, then move about 10" further down the bed.

 Tilling is often used to prepare a seedbed and remove weeds.
 It is a quick and easy way to get a workable seedbed.
-However, it will make the soil dry out faster, so beware if you are in a drought zone.
+However, deep tillage will make the soil dry out faster, so beware if you are in a drought zone.
 It also damages soil structure and the diversity of soil life.
 If you have a choice, choose a plow or spader over a rototiller.
 If you are using a rototiller, use a shallow setting and go slowly as possible.
 Never till perennial weeds that spread by underground runners, like Bermuda grass, quack grass, bindweed, or sheep sorrel.
 Every piece will root and make a new plant.
 Pull them or shade them out with cardboard first.
+A tiller set at a shallow setting (so that worm tunnels, plant roots, beneficial fungi, and other soil life is not destroyed) can be an effective and beneficial tool, if you don't go more than 2" deep.

 Amendments are minerals, or plant & animal residues that are added to make the soil more fertile or to correct imbalances.
 If you are digging your garden, mix them into the top layer or soil.
 In No-Dig gardens, they are scattered on the ground and covered with compost.
 Worms and other organisms will work them in for you.